M Montreal 9/10

 Easily one of the best hostel’s we have ever stayed in!

 The hostel had such a friendly, lively atmosphere.
 The hostel offered different activities for every night of the week, such as comedy club, pub quiz, foosball/pool tournaments, live music and karaoke.
-The bar got pretty busy almost every night of the week, which may be due to their happy hour where house drinks dropped to $5 – cheapest in town.
+The bar got pretty busy almost every night of the week, which may be due to their happy hour where house drinks dropped to $5 – the cheapest in town.
 All the hostel guests were very friendly and up for the arranged activities, adding to the excellent atmosphere.

 Nothing stood out as dirty.
 The rooms, bathrooms, and communal areas we cleaned regularly by staff.
 We found a few dark hairs on the mattress when we took the sheets off, and on the blanket (thankfully it was too hot to use this anyway).

 You didn’t really need to leave the hostel, there was enough to keep you entertained for most of the day.
 Upstairs you had a 2x kitchens, a courtyard, lounge area with free tea & coffee and a bar built into the reception area.
-In the basement there was a larger bar with foosball table, pool table, a jukebox and a stage for bands to play.
+In the basement, there was a larger bar with foosball table, pool table, a jukebox and a stage for bands to play.
 According to the staff, the building we stayed in (located at the back of M Montreal) was a newly renovated addition.
 The best part was the rooftop terrace which was split into an under 18 and 18+ area.
-Each half had it’s own 15 person swimming spa hot tub and an incredible view of the city.
-M Montreal was still completing renovations and were building a BBQ area and sauna (which may be ready for winter).
+Each half had it’s own 15 people swimming spa hot tub and an incredible view of the city.
+M Montreal was still completing renovations on a BBQ area and sauna (which may be ready for winter).

 M Montréal was located just off the gay village high street, where you could find a range of restaurants, bars and shops.
 Only a 20-minute walk into Downtown Montréal or Notre Dame and about 45-minute walk to Mont-Royal.

 We stayed in a 14-bed mixed dorm.
 The room (located in the new building) was spacious, with one bathroom/shower to share and air-conditioning.
-Bunkbeds were modern, with curtains for privacy and spacious lockers underneath that could easily fit backpacks and suitcases.
+Bunk beds were modern, with curtains for privacy and spacious lockers underneath that could easily fit backpacks and suitcases.
 There were shelves, lights and plug sockets in each bunk.